miucciaknows/miucciaknows/README.md

-👋 Hi, I’m Nathalia, or better known by friends and family as Miuccia(Yes, i really like Miuccia Prada that much) or anything that can make my name short. 😄 Pronouns: She/Her
+👋 Hi, I’m Nathalia, or better knownas Miuccia or anything that can make my name short.
+Pronouns: She/Her
 <br>
-🗣️ I speak: 🇧🇷, 🇺🇸/🏴󠁧󠁢󠁥󠁮󠁧󠁿 and 🇩🇪.
+🗣️ I can speak: 🇧🇷, 🇺🇸/🏴󠁧󠁢󠁥󠁮󠁧󠁿 and 🇩🇪.
 Sometimes i try to understand 🇫🇷 and 🇮🇹.
 <br>
 ⚡️I don't like dark themes, I use the Quiet Light theme in Visual Studio Code.
 I love talking about fashion history and bags.
 I'm huge fan of doctor who and music.
 <br>